take what you need

 The man is truly happy upstairs with his laptop and model canoe.
 I’m euphorically creative and the Virgo in me is giddy with productivity.
 What took me so long to take what I needed?

 What’s right in front of you waiting to be taken, indulged, used up and embraced?
 Banked sick days?
 An offer for mentoring, free advice, or a shoulder to lean on?
 A rainy day account?
-A white canvass whispering, make me your masterpiece?
+A white canvas whispering, make me your masterpiece?